uday-venkatesha/Ransomware-detection/README.md

 ## 👥 Authors

-Built as a demonstration of unsupervised machine learning for cybersecurity applications in banking systems.
+Built to demonstrate advanced ensemble techniques for cybersecurity anomaly detection in banking systems.

-## 📧 Support

-For questions or issues, please open an issue in the repository.

 ---

 **⚠️ Disclaimer**: This is a simulation system for educational purposes.
-Do not use in production without proper security review and testing.
+Do not use in production without proper security review, testing, and validation on real data.

+## 📧 Support

+For questions or issues:
+1. Check the troubleshooting section
+2. Review the code comments in `ensemble_models.py`
+3. Run `quick_run.py` to see example usage
+4. Open an issue in the repository

+**Happy Anomaly Hunting! 🛡️🔍**